Man smiles at mobile phone in a car

 Did you know?

 Discover also gives you the chance to see if you’re pre-approved for a credit card, including the Discover it® Chrome Gas and Restaurant Credit Card.
-If you qualify for a pre-approved offer, you will have seven days to decide if you’d like to apply.
-The pre-approval process is also fast and easy, and it won’t impact your credit.
+Checking to see if you’re pre-approved is fast, easy and won’t impact your credit score.1

 Was this article helpful?